caioperin/juntos-separados/README.md

 # Important

+**This is a public repository.
+All content, including this readme, can be viewed by anybody on GitHub.**

 These files are used directly from this repository in production messages sent to Nubank customers.

 * All content here must be considered approved for public use with Nubank customers.